Mighty Switch Force! 2: Mighty Switch Force! Hose It Down!

 Mighty Switch Force!
-Hose It Down! is a puzzle video game developed by WayForward Technologies, originally released for iOS on February 12, 2015, and later ported for Microsoft Windows via Steam on June 4, 2015.
-It is the first spin-off in the Mighty series and it was made using the same elements, assets and music as Mighty Switch Force!
+Hose It Down! is a puzzle video game developed by WayForward Technologies, originally released for iOS on February 12, 2015, and later ported for Microsoft Windows via Steam on June 4.
+It is the first spin-off in the Mighty series and was made using the same elements, assets and music as Mighty Switch Force!
 2.

 Gameplay

 The gameplay is inspired by classic puzzle games like Pipe Mania.
 The players have to order a set number of various directional pipe blocks, that are given at every stage around the playfield, in order to redirect the water fired by Patricia's dousing apparatus so it can put down fire blocks and dissolve mud blocks.
-There are also certain levels where a reformed Hooligan Sister is trapped somewhere around the level and the player is tasked to put down the flames and to open a path using the pipe blocks so that she can escape.
+There are also certain levels where a reformed Hooligan Sister is trapped somewhere around the level and the player is tasked to put down the flames and open a path using the pipe blocks so that she can escape.
 Each level also has par times that the player may attempt to beat.